 Are you the kind of person who will be comfortable redeeming rewards within a credit card travel portal, or do you want flexibility to redeem wherever you want for a statement credit instead?
 Most often, travel rewards credit card users redeem points one of two ways: for travel by transferring points to a loyalty program, or for a statement credit.

 If you're loyal to a particular airline or hotel chain, transferring points to a loyalty program makes good sense as, most often, you'll receive the best value for your points this way.
 Take the Chase Sapphire Preferred® Card, for example.
 With this card, users receive 25 percent more value when redeeming travel purchases through Chase Ultimate Rewards®.
-For example, 50,000 points are worth $625 towards travel when redeemed this way, versus $500 if redeemed for cash.
+For example, the signup bonus of 60,000 points (after spending $4,000 in the first three months) are worth $750 towards travel when redeemed this way, versus $600 if redeemed for cash.
 Otherwise, points are generally transferred 1:1 to Chase's partner airline and hotel loyalty programs.

 While this option is great for those loyal to certain brands, it doesn't make sense for everyone, especially those who want more freedom with how they travel.
 If you like to book airline tickets through discount travel websites, or if maybe you want to redeem points for unique hotel situations like a National Park cabin rental or an Airbnb booking, a credit card that allows you to redeem travel purchases for an account credit might be more useful to you.